DorianDepriester/OptiPRISMS/Readme.md

 - The mesh of the microstructure (in .msh format).
 One can use [MTEX2Gmsh](https://github.com/DorianDepriester/MTEX2Gmsh/blob/master/MTEX2prisms/MTEX2PRISMS.pdf) [[2]](#mtex2gmsh) to generate a conforming mesh directly from EBSD data.
 - [PRISMS-Plasticity software](https://github.com/prisms-center/plasticity).
-- Python 3.6 (or later) with the following modules: numpy, scipy, vtk, pandas
+- Python 3.6 (or later) with the following modules: numpy, scipy, vtk, pandas and optimparallel (optional).
 - Experimental data, consisting in:
     - a macroscopic tensile curve (strain-stress values as a CSV file),
 	- SEM-DIC displacement measurements, stored as tabular data.